-According to Fox News, Victoria’s Secret has enlisted its first man to be its first woman being represented by its first man.
+And according to Fox News, Victoria’s Secret has boldly enlisted its first biological male.

-Or perhaps, in the case of the bra brand, it’s a bit of damage control: VS got in some trouble a while back with regard to size and sirs.
+In the case of the bra brand, there may also be an element of damage control afoot: VS got in some trouble a while back with regard to size and sex.

 As reported by The Daily Wire:

 The inclusion of Sampaio comes months after L. Brands’ (parent company of Victoria’s Secret) Chief Marketing Officer Ed Razek sparked the ire of social justice leftists when he told Vogue that little interest exists for plus-size and trans models on the runway.